 The Lodge is one of the only tourist accommodations in the whole of the Torres Strait.
 The comfortable cabins are maintained daily with twin or double options along with a common room with a commercial kitchen is yours to share with all the amenities needed for a great stay.

 This package is based on twin share so please add the single supplement if you wish to have your own fully self-contained cabin.

 Departing Cairns, we’ll make our way to Horn Island – the gateway to the Torres Strait.
-Here we board our very own nine-seater private charter plane direct to Yorke Island.
+Here we board our very own nine-seater private charter plane direct to Masig Island.